White-winged snowfinch

-The white-winged snowfinch (Montifringilla nivalis), or snowfinch, is a small passerine bird.
+The white-winged snowfinch (Montifringilla nivalis) is a small passerine bird.
 Despite its name, it is a sparrow rather than a true finch.

 Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the white-winged snowfinch in his Ornithologie based on a specimen but without specifying where it had been collected.
 He used the French name Le pinçon de neige ou la niverolle and the Latin Fringilla nivalis.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the white-winged snowfinch.
 Linnaeus included a brief description, used the binomial name Fringilla nivalis and cited Brisson's work.
 Linnaeus listed the type location as "America".
 The type location was subsequently designated as Switzerland.
 The specific name nivalis is Latin for 'snowy' or 'snow-white'.
 This species is now placed in the genus Montifringilla that was introduced by the German ornithologist Christian Ludwig Brehm in 1828.